999pingGG/cvkm/README.md

 Do a standard CMake build to build the tests.

 ## Motivation
-Because cglm doesn't support doubles and I thought it would be cool to use generics in C!
+Because cglm doesn't support doubles or vecs of all int types and I thought it would be cool to use generics in C!

 ## Roadmap
 - [Flecs](https://www.flecs.dev/flecs/) components.